-PMI On Conventional Loans With Higher Than 80% LTV is mandatory per Fannie Mae and Freddie Mac Guidelines.
-Private Mortgage Insurance protects mortgage lenders in the event borrowers go into default and the home goes into foreclosure.
-Private Mortgage Insurance is Fannie Mae and/or Freddie Mac’s version of mortgage insurance where FHA insures lenders on FHA Loans that default.
-Foreclosure proceeding start after the homeowner stops making their monthly mortgage payments for 4 months.
-Lenders do not want borrowers to go into foreclosure because nobody wins when a borrower goes into foreclosure: Both the homeowner and lenders loses.
-The homeowner will not just lose their home but also their credit rating will plummet where it will take time for them to re-establish their credit to qualify for mortgage again.
-The private mortgage insurance company pays the mortgage lender the money lost from the foreclosure.
-The lender loses also even though they get the loss from the mortgage insurance company because of the time and legal fees invested in the foreclosure proceedings.
-Private Mortgage Insurance companies have different premiums which depends on the borrowers.
+Lenders do not want borrowers to go into foreclosure because nobody wins when a borrower goes into foreclosure.
+Both the homeowner and lenders lose.
+The homeowner will not just lose their home but also their credit rating will plummet where it will take time for them to re-establish their credit to qualify for a mortgage again.
+The private mortgage insurance company pays the lender the money lost from the foreclosure.
+The lender loses also.
+This holds true even though they get the loss from the mortgage insurance company because of the time and legal fees invested in the foreclosure proceedings.
+Private Mortgage Insurance companies have different premiums that depend on the borrowers.

 Government Versus Private Mortgage Insurance